 In recent years, the area has seen notable housing and commercial development, making the Inland Empire an enviable location for residents of all ages to affordably live, work, and play.
 The temperate climate means that outdoor recreation is never in short supply at nearby Lake Arrowhead or Big Bear Lake.
 The area also supports a number of minor league basketball, baseball, and ice hockey teams for sports fans.

 Whether you’re hoping for urban comforts or the tranquility of nature, Southern California’s Inland Empire has a lot to offer for a lot less money than you might think.
-Take a look below at five 55+ communities in the region for under $200k that put active adults in the center of it all.
+Take a look below at five 55+ communities in the region with homes for sale under $200k.

-Just a few minutes away, a shopping center with a Target, Best Buy, and a variety of stores and restaurants, cover everyday needs.
-Outdoor lovers should note that scenic Jess Lakes is just across Apple Valley Road, and that the Ashwood Golf Course is a short drive south.
+Just a few minutes away, a shopping center with a Target, a Best Buy, and a variety of stores and restaurants covers everyday needs.
+Outdoor lovers should note that scenic Jess Lakes is just across Apple Valley Road, and the Ashwood Golf Course is a short drive south.

-The surrounding small town of Hemet has plenty of healthcare, dining, and entertainment offerings so residents never have to venture far for needs and wants.
-The Hemet Valley Malll contains popular stores and quick eats, while the young and young at heart can learn about the past and explore the present at the Western Science Center.
+The surrounding small town of Hemet has plenty of health care, dining, and entertainment offerings so residents never have to venture far for needs and wants.
+The Hemet Valley Mall contains popular stores and quick eats, while the young and young at heart can learn about the past and explore the present at the Western Science Center.
 Nearby Diamond Valley Lake appeals to boaters, fishers, and sun-seekers alike.

 Completed in 2006, the sprawling neighborhood of Seven Hills contains over 1,100 single-family and attached homes, each with an attached two-car garage.
-While the houses offer a number of optional features–including vaulted ceilings, courtyards, and granite countertops–residents have as much to savor outside of their homes as they do indoors.
-The Seven Hills Members Club, the spacious clubhouse in the community, has a modern fitness center, a number of activity and event spaces, and a large outdoor pool for all homeowners to use.
+While the houses offer a number of optional features, including vaulted ceilings, courtyards, and granite countertops, residents have as much to savor outside of their homes as they do indoors.
+The Seven Hills Members Club has a modern fitness center, a number of activity and event spaces, and a large outdoor pool for all homeowners to use.